wjzhengsh/blockchain/howto/helm_install_icp.md

 After you install the Helm chart, click the **ibm-blockchain-platform-prod** or **ibm-blockchain-platform-dev** tile in your ICP catalog to open it.
 You can use the configuration page to deploy any of the individual components of your blockchain network.
 For more details on the components that are required for your blockchain solution and the order in which they must be deployed, see [{{site.data.keyword.blockchainfull_notm}} Platform for ICP deployment guide](../ibp_for_icp_deployment_guide.html).

-Then deploy the individual components that will belong to your organization:
+Then deploy the individual components:

 - If you are deploying an orderer, you first need to setup a Certificate Authority for the orderer.
 The CA will generate certificates that will be used by other components in your organization.
 For more information, see [Deploying an {{site.data.keyword.blockchainfull_notm}} Platform Certificate Authority in ICP](CA_deploy_icp.html).
 Then you can deploy the orderer that will be the common binding of the network.
 For more information, see [Deploying an {{site.data.keyword.blockchainfull_notm}} Platform orderer in ICP](orderer_deploy_icp.html)

-- If you are deploying a peer, you first need to setup a Certificate Authority for the orderer.
+- If you are deploying a peer, you first need to setup a Certificate Authority for the peer.
 The CA will generate certificates that will be used by the peer.
 For more information, see [Deploying an {{site.data.keyword.blockchainfull_notm}} Platform Certificate Authority in ICP](CA_deploy_icp.html).
 Then, when you are ready to join a network, you can deploy the peers that will join channels, endorse transactions, and store your data.
 For more information, see [Deploying an {{site.data.keyword.blockchainfull_notm}} Peer in ICP](peer_deploy_icp.html) or [Deploying an {{site.data.keyword.blockchainfull_notm}} Peer for a Starter or Enterprise Plan network](peer_deploy_ibp.html), depending on which blockchain network the peer will join.